 Pilot Whale and Sperm Whale can be seen throughout the entire year.
 Other species of whales you can expect to see in Madeira (depending on the season) include Sei Whale, Humpback Whale, Fin Whale, Bryde’s Whale, Minke Whale, and even Orcas.

 Despite this, there are significant other differences between whale watching tour companies, and mainly in price and service.
 We did our research and booked a whale watching trip with Magic Dolphin.
-They have excellent reviews on TripAdvisor as well as on GetYourGuide and they offered the best price-quality whale watching tours in Madeira.
+They have excellent reviews on TripAdvisor, GetYourGuide, and other platforms and they offer the best price-quality whale watching tours in Madeira.

-For example, their Dolphin and Whale Watching by Luxury Catamaran Trip costs 10 EUR per person less and Whale and Dolphin Watching Sea Safari by Speedboat costs about 5 EUR per person less than the exact same trips offered by other companies.
+For example, their Catamaran Trip costs 10 EUR per person less and Speedboat Trip costs about 5 EUR per person less than the exact same whale watching trips offered by other companies.
 Furthermore, they take fewer passengers on their catamarans than their competitors, therefore giving you a more intimate experience.

 Here are the main advantages of catamaran whale watching trip: